cyb3rjerry/c-b.io/content/cases/ransoming-your-cloud-infra-pt1.md

 # The Skid Attack

-For this scenario, let's assume you're a skid that managed to pop an app somehow.
+For this scenario, let's assume you're a skid that managed to pop an app somehow and you're ok with encrypting the only bucket it has access to (remember, we're a skid here).
 You've put your hands on an access key whose associated role has a policy like this:

 ```hcl
 {